pariosur/gini_api/README.md

 # Gini Index Chart Generator

-#### Program to call the world bank API and extract the Gini Index database, applying ETL and OOP principles to visualize user input in Plotly chart.
+#### Program to call the World Bank API and extract the Gini Index database, applying ETL and OOP principles to visualize user input in Plotly chart.